zachcarlson/ASLImageRecognition/README.md

 ## Project Requirements
 - Access to videos showing different ASL hand signs.
 (For the time being, you can access ours [here](https://drive.google.com/drive/folders/1JfsDvx-Aq5ppHAef4y6wsKiAlfmYYm6V?usp=sharing), but these may not be availalbe to the public in the future.)
 - IDE to run Python scripts
-- Correct folder organization (see individual `.py` files and their functions for more information.)
+- Correct folder organization (see individual `.py` files and their functions, as well as the **How To Execute Notebook** section, for more information.)

 ## Python Requirements
 - Python ≥ 3.8.
+- `keras` version 2.9.0
 - The following modules and packages are required:
   - `csv`
   - `cv2`